-A few kilometres away from Dana, the Takalar is having engine trouble.
-Among the passengers fleeing from persecution are Roya and her mother, and Roya’s unborn sister.
+Not far from Dana, the Takalar is having engine trouble.
+Among the passengers on board fleeing from persecution are Roya and her mother, and Roya’s unborn sister.

 The storm now closing in on the Takalar and the Java Ridge will mean catastrophe for them all.